 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews.

-Students should also consider taking ECON-E 298 Careers in Economics and/or POLS-X 299 Careers for Political Science Students (usually offered in the Spring term).
+Students should also consider taking ECON-E 298 Careers in Economics and/or POLS-X 299 Careers for Political Science Students.

 The job market

 The employment outlook is positive for students with this interdepartmental B.A. degree.
-Both Economics and Political Science are global in their scope: all countries have an economic system and a political system, most of which which are very closely connected.
+Both Economics and Political Science are global in their scope: all countries have an economic system and a political system, most of which are very closely connected.
 The interdepartmental major in Economics and Political Science is relevant all over the world.